MI-DPLA/combine-docker/docs/combine_docker_ubuntu_installation_instructions.md

 Combine-Docker is a version of Combine that has been "dockerized"; preconfigured to run in a set of Docker containers.

 These technical instructions are for metadata experts or system administrators who wish to install Combine-Docker on their institution's servers to process and publish metadata records to DPLA.
-This version of Combine (v0.11.2-SNAPSHOT) includes a number of bug fixes and improvements.
-The [version change documentation](https://github.com/fruviad/combine-docker/blob/master/combine_version_change_log.pdf) is available with details about the release.
+This version of Combine (v0.11.2-SNAPSHOT) includes a number of improvements to the installation process for Ubuntu.

 These installation instructions have been tested on Ubuntu Server 20.04 and Ubuntu Server 22.04.